awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

 The policy doesn't specify the `Principal` element because you don't specify the principal who gets the permission in an identity\-based policy\.
 When you attach a policy to a user, the user is the implicit principal\.
 When you attach a permissions policy to an IAM role, the principal identified in the role's trust policy gets the permissions\.

-For a table showing all of the Amazon Comprehend API actions and the resources that they apply to, see [Amazon Comprehend API Permissions: Actions, Resources, and Conditions Reference](comprehend-api-permissions-ref.md)\.
+For a table showing all of the Amazon Comprehend API actions and the resources that they apply to, see [ Actions, resources, and condition keys for Amazon Comprehend](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazoncomprehend.html) in the *Service Authorization Reference*\.

-## Permissions Required to Use KMS Encryption<a name="auth-kms-permissions"></a>
+## Permissions required to use KMS encryption<a name="auth-kms-permissions"></a>

-The permissions reference table lists the Amazon Comprehend API operations and shows the required permissions for each operation\.
-For more information, about Amazon Comprehend API permissions, see [Amazon Comprehend API Permissions: Actions, Resources, and Conditions Reference](comprehend-api-permissions-ref.md)\.

 To fully use Amazon Key Management Service \(KMS\) for data and job encryption in an asynchronous job, you need to grant permissions for the actions shown in the following policy: